zeroc-ice/ice-builder-eclipse/README.md

   8. If you agree to the license terms, check the box and click `Finish`
   9. Click `OK` if you are warned about unsigned content

+Note: If you are upgrading from the old `Slice2Java` plug-in, you should uninstall the old plug-in before installing the `Ice Builder` plug-in.
+After installation it will be necessary to manually reconfigure the `Ice Builder` settings.
+The old `Slice2java` settings are not automatically migrated.

 ### Configuring the Plug-in

 Choose `Window -> Preferences`, select `Ice Builder`, and review the default setting for the location of your Ice installation.
 The property pane will display an error message if the plug-in considers the specified location to be invalid.
 If necessary, click `Browse...` to pick the top-level directory of your Ice installation and apply your changes.